 You can optionally also set other parameters for the child server, such as Disabled, Weight, UpdateOnly, and Polling.
+For the full list of available parameters, see the DIH Reference.

-Tip: By default, when you add a child server in this way, the DIH pings the specified host and port.
+TIP: By default, when you add a child server in this way, the DIH pings the specified host and port.
 The Add action fails if the child server is not running.
 Set Disabled to True to skip this step and add the child server in the offline state.